CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

 1. On the **Review + create** tab of the **Create a Bastion** page, select **Create**:

-   > **Note**: Wait for the deployment to complete before you proceed to the next task.
+   >**Note**: Wait for the deployment to complete before you proceed to the next task.
 The deployment might take about 5 minutes.

 ### Task 3: Deploy an Azure VM by using the Azure portal

+In this task, you will deploy a second VM using the Azure portal as an additional domain controller.
+You will configure the VM settings, attach a data disk, and complete the deployment.

-   > **Note**: You could fully automate the deployment of the second Azure VM and its setup as an additional domain controller in the same domain as the first one you provisioned in the first task of this exercise.
+   >**Note**: You could fully automate the deployment of the second Azure VM and its setup as an additional domain controller in the same domain as the first one you provisioned in the first task of this exercise.
 However, the use of graphical interface in this case should provide additional guidance regarding differences between provisioning domain controllers in on-premises and Azure-based scenarios.

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, in the **Search resources, services, and docs** text box, on the toolbar, search for and select **Virtual machines**.
 1. On the **Virtual machines** page, select **+ Create**, and then, in the drop-down menu, select **Azure virtual machine**.